catamphetamine/react-responsive-ui/README.md

 When both of these properties are set the form component appends `--invalid` postfixes to its CSS `className`s.

-## Customization

-See `propTypes` in the source code for the possible `props` — they are well documented and self-explanatory.

 ## CSS

 The CSS for this library must be included on a page too.